palantir/atlasdb/docs/source/miscellaneous/doc/adr/0014-targeted-sweep.md

 #### Legacy Sweep can Get Stuck

-For tables that regularly have new rows added in increasing lexicographical order (for example, tables keyed on staedily  increasing
+For tables that regularly have new rows added in increasing lexicographical order (for example, tables keyed on steadily  increasing
 `FIXED` or `VAR_LONG`s), legacy sweep can end up sweeping the table indefinitely as each iteration will discover a new row, therefore never declaring the table as fully swept.
-As a consequence, no other tables are swept at all until ht eissue is noticed and manually resolved.
+As a consequence, no other tables are swept at all until the issue is noticed and manually resolved.

 ## Decision